 When the signer includes signed attributes, a message digest algorithm is used to compute the message digest on the eContent value.
-When signing with Ed25519, the message digest algorithm MUST be SHA-512 [RFC4634].
+When signing with Ed25519, the message digest algorithm MUST be SHA-512 [FIPS180].
+Additional information on SHA-512 is available in RFC 6234 [RFC6234].
 When signing with Ed448, the message digest algorithm MUST be SHAKE256 [FIPS202] with a 512-bit output value.